How to Paint Brick

 Forming a column from ceiling to floor, paint the next 3' x 3' section directly below the previous one.

-Tip: To blend the 3' x 3' sections and ensure a uniform finish, lightly pass the roller over the newly painted area.
+TIP: To blend the 3' x 3' sections and ensure a uniform finish, lightly pass the roller over the newly painted area.

 • Step 7